SinclairPythonAkoto/Learning-JavaScript/mikedane-tutorial/04-variables/README.md

 document.write("But didn't like being 70 <br/>");
 ```
 *The difference is that we will create variabes for the name and age, which will allow us to manipulate and change the values of the variables as we please.*

+**REMEMBER!!**

+It's better to have a variable name that's long and descriptive (even though it might take more time to type out), than one that's just a single letter or confusing!